Camel Audio Alchemy 1.55 – The Sonic Elixir

 I’m not going to go too deeply into the specs, there’s not enough space on this page to cover everything – let’s just say Alchemy is fully featured.
 The interface is a little crowded at first glance, and even though everything is MIDI-mappable, you would need a pretty serious controller to map even the most basic knobs.
 Fortunately, there is the wonderful Remix Pads where you can map sections of the synth to controllable via X/Y pads (16), which in turn are morph-able via the remix pads.
 Sounds a little over the top, but again once you get the feel for it endless possibilities open up for you.

 There is an iPad app available as well which we haven’t tried, but from all accounts its an invaluable interactive way to control Alchemy, especially in live environments.

 The absolute level of quality and thought that has gone into Alchemy constantly astounds me when I’m creating new sounds.

 The effects are pretty good, and there’s a large collection to choose from.
-There is the option to load from or save to presets, it would be nice if there were a better way to preview presets other then having to load them up one at a time, but I’m being very picky here.
+There is the option to load from or save to presets, it would be nice if there were a better way to preview presets other than having to load them up one at a time, but I’m being very picky here.

 I think it’s better suited to studio producers, film and game designers – those kinds of people.
-Pulling out Alchemy at your next band rehearsal might get some strange looks and the singer telling you to ‘just play an organ, bro!’
-Its a hefty investment for casual bedroom studio guys, but if you’re at all interested in, or make a living from producing music – Alchemy is required buying, period.
+Pulling out Alchemy at your next band rehearsal might get some strange looks and the singer telling you to ‘just play the organ, bro!’
+It’s a hefty investment for casual bedroom studio guys, but if you’re at all interested in, or make a living from producing music – Alchemy is required buying, period.

 You’ll need a MIDI controller – there’s just too much going on to click and grab with a mouse.
 The iPad App sounds pretty good, but a decent MIDI controller like our Axiom Pro is perfect.
 Just something you can map a bunch of knobs to and get your hand off the mouse.